"Gell-Mann Amnesia effect" meaning in English

 Etymology: Coined by American author Michael Crichton in a 2002 speech, named after American physicist Murray Gell-Mann (see quotation).
 Etymology templates: {{coinage|en|Michael Crichton|nat=American|occ=author}} Coined by American author Michael Crichton Head templates: {{en-prop|head=Gell-Mann Amnesia effect}} Gell-Mann Amnesia effect

-1. The phenomenon of people trusting newspapers for topics which they are not knowledgeable about, despite recognizing them to be extremely inaccurate on certain topics which they are knowledgeable about.
+1. The phenomenon of a person trusting newspapers for topics which that person is not knowledgeable about, despite recognizing the newspaper as being extremely inaccurate on certain topics which that person is knowledgeable about.
 Wikipedia link: Murray Gell-Mann Synonyms: Gell-Mann Amnesia

-Sense id: en-Gell-Mann_Amnesia_effect-en-name-ANMnmYM2 Categories (other): English entries with incorrect language header
+Sense id: en-Gell-Mann_Amnesia_effect-en-name-pF7nKIiA Categories (other): English entries with incorrect language header, Pages with 1 entry, Pages with entries

 Alternative forms